SYMS: Summer Youth Music School

 Convocation is a full camp meeting each day which all students must attend.
 Important information and announcements are made at these meetings.
 The evening convocation at the beginning of SYMS is when students receive group assignments and sign up for classes.
 All other convocations are in the morning before rehearsals and classes begin.

 Students are welcome to bring cell phones as there is no land line phone service in the dormitory rooms during the summer.
+The camp administrators and counselors may use the Remind app to communicate important information during camp.
+However, cell phones are not required.
 Cell phones must be turned off during all classes and programs.
-Internet hookups are available in the dormitory rooms if you wish to bring a laptop computer.
+Guest wi-fi is available in the dormitory rooms if you wish to bring a laptop computer.

-Yes, mail may be received and should be addressed to: (student's name, room #, SYMS, Dept. of Music-PCAC, 30 Academic Way, Durham NH 03824.
-Mail will be taken to the dormitories daily and given to the students.
+Yes, mail may be received and should be addressed to: (student's name), (room #), SYMS, Dept. of Music-PCAC, 30 Academic Way, Durham NH 03824.
+Mail will be distributed to students daily.
+Please be sure to plan adequate time for mail to arrive before the final day of camp as late arriving packages cannot be returned to you.